-There is great debate about a wine’s viscosity being indicative of its quality.
-There are two distinct schools of thought surrounding this issue, each believing the other is wrong.
-Before we delve into both sides lets clear up some definitions.
+There is a great debate going on about how much a wine’s viscosity is indicative of its quality.
+There are two distinct schools of thought, each asserting the other is wrong.
+Before we delve into both sides, let’s clear up some definitions.

-“Swirl your wine, hold it up, see if a nice set of legs develop and judge accordingly, just don’t forget the other 2/3rds of wine judging, smelling and tasting.”
+“Swirl your wine, hold it up, see if a nice set of legs develop and judge accordingly.
+Just don’t forget the other 2/3rds of wine judging: smell and taste.”

-Viscosity: Refers to a wines consistency.
-If a wine is very viscous it will appear thick and syrupy, a wine with low viscosity will appear watery.
+What is Wine Viscosity?: This refers to the consistency of the wine.
+If a wine is very viscous, it will appear thick and syrupy, while a wine with low viscosity will appear watery.

-Legs: Refers to the droplets of wine that sticks to the side of a glass after the wine has been swirled.
-As these droplets drip back towards the surface of the wine they leave a trail or ‘legs’, the French have a much more romantic name for them and refer to them as ‘Tears’.
+What Are Wine Legs (Tears)?: Wine legs refers to the droplets of wine that stick to the side of a glass when the wine is swirled.
+As these droplets drop back towards the surface of the wine, they leave a trail or legs.
+The French, however, have a much more romantic name for them – wine tears.

-Body: Refers to the feel of the wine, a full bodied wine will be very viscous or ‘thick’.
+Wine Body: This refers to the feel of the wine: a full bodied wine will be very viscous or ‘thick’.
 A medium or light bodied wine will feel lighter or ‘thin’.
 High levels of sugar (glycerols) and alcohol (ethanol) contribute to a fuller body.

 So don’t be afraid to be a snob, especially now that you can back it up scientifically.
-Swirl your wine, hold it up, see if a nice set of legs develop and judge accordingly, just don’t forget the other 2/3rds of wine judging, smelling and tasting.
+Swirl your wine, hold it up, see if a nice set of legs develop and judge accordingly.
+Just don’t forget the other 2/3rds of wine judging: smell and taste.